-- (a) AAVAS shall appoint a "Principal Officer" (Preferably of the level of General Manager or immediately below the level of CMD/ED of the AAVAS). - (b) The Principal Officer shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations. - (c) The name, designation and address of the Principal Officer, including changes from time to time, shall be communicated to the Director, Financial Intelligence Unit India (FIU-IND) and also to the National Housing Bank.
+- a.
+AAVAS shall appoint a "Principal Officer" (Preferably of the level of General Manager or immediately below the level of CMD/ED of the AAVAS). - b.
+The Principal Officer shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations. - c.
+The name, designation and address of the Principal Officer, including changes from time to time, shall be communicated to the Director, Financial Intelligence Unit India (FIU-IND).